department-of-veterans-affairs/vets-website/content/pages/health-care/schedule-an-appointment.md

 VA now offers online scheduling for some appointments and facilities.
 We hope to expand the number of VA facilities and types of appointments in the future.

-If you have VA health care benefits, you can schedule a VA primary care appointment online if all of the requirements below are true for you.
+If you have VA health care benefits, you can schedule a VA primary care appointment online if you meet all of the requirements listed below.

-**To schedule online, all of these must be true:**
+**To schedule online, both of these must be true:**

 - You're scheduling your appointment with a VA medical facility that accepts online scheduling.<br>
 [Find out if your VA medical center accepts online scheduling](https://www.myhealth.va.gov/mhv-portal-web/web/myhealthevet/keeping-up-with-all-your-va-appointments#facility-list), **and**
-- You've had an appointment at that VA medical facility within the last 2 years, **and**
+- You've had an appointment at that VA medical facility within the last 2 years

-- You have one of these free accounts:
+**And, you must have one of these free accounts:**
 - A premium **My Health*e*Vet** account <br>
 [Sign up for a My Health*e*Vet account](https://www.myhealth.va.gov/mhv-portal-web/web/myhealthevet/upgrading-your-my-healthevet-account-through-in-person-or-online-authentication). <br>
 - Or, a premium **DS Logon** account (used for eBenefits and milConnect) <br>
 [Sign up for a DS Logon account](https://mobile.va.gov/dslogon).

 <div>